How to Write a Resume That Lands Interviews

 • Allows candidates to present both skills and detailed work history

-• Is ideal for job seekers changing careers or industries
+• It is ideal for job seekers changing careers or industries

 • Highlights skills while still providing a chronological work history